-The amendments are effective for annual periods beginning on or after 1 January 2022, with early application permitted.
+The amendments are effective for annual periods beginning on or after January 1, 2022, with early application permitted.

-The future adoption of the amendments will have no effect on the Company's financial statements as the Company does not issue and enter into onerous contracts.
+The future adoption of the amendment will have no effect on the Company's financial statements as the Company does not issue and enter into onerous contracts.